Hungary plans tax rebates to boost jobs: website

 The country targets a deficit of 2.5 percent of economic output this year, and 2.2 percent next year.

-Origo said the details of the employment programme were yet to be finalized, but the government may announce some of the measures on Wednesday.
+Origo said the details of the employment programme were yet to be finalised, but the government may announce some of the measures on Wednesday.

 The government originally proposed to collect 130 billion forints from the planned new financial transactions tax in 2013.
 It boosted that amount to around 280 billion forints earlier this month.